BDC Hamburger Icon

 Open row

 Many successful retail stores still use old, bare-bones checkout systems.
 Although these work well enough for basic transactions, they don’t offer much insight into how your business could be streamlined.
-Point-of-sale (POS) systems designed with retailers in mind are loaded with reporting functionality to increase sales and minimize waste.
+The best point-of-sale (POS) systems designed with retailers in mind are loaded with reporting functionality to increase sales and minimize waste.

-If your retail establishment has recently transitioned from basic checkout to a feature-rich POS system, or if you’re simply considering doing so, this guide can serve as an introduction to basic reports that many retailers find useful.
+If your retail establishment has recently transitioned from a basic register to a feature-rich POS system, or if you’re simply considering doing so, this guide can serve as an introduction to the POS reports that many retailers find useful.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.